couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 Here, the initial application from step one is already using its own custom event loop to handle other IO in the application.
-The application could be more complex, but libcouchbase has separate interface to inject your IO implementation into the library.
+The application could be more complex, but libcouchbase has a separate interface to inject your IO implementation into the library.
 In the simplest case, for example if your application is using one of the IO libraries supported by libcouchbase, you can just pass your event loop instance into the initializer, and libcouchbase won't create new one.
 Instead it will register all its events on this external loop.
-In case your application is using its own implementation of a reactor pattern, such as nginx, or you use linux epoll API, you can easily write your own IO plugin, and pass it to connection initializer.
+In case your application is using its own implementation of a reactor pattern, such as nginx, or you use linux epoll API, you can easily write your own IO plugin and pass it to the connection initializer.

 The echo server is using libev library, and libcouchbase provides a plugin to libev out-of-the-box.
 In this case we can imagine that it doesn't already have